MichaelCurrin/dev-cheatsheets/cheatsheets/python/configs/dotenv.md

     BUZZ=123
     ```

-Then set the values as export variable.s
+Then set the values as export variables.

 ```sh
 $ export $(< .env | xargs)